Endocrinology

 What are the features of pancreas disease-associated diabetes?

 The pancreatic variant accounts for up to 10% of all cases of impaired glucose metabolism in the body.
 However, this type is not always diagnosed correctly in daily clinical practice (less than 3% of cases).
-As a rule, a wrong diagnosis of type 2 is made.
-Pancreatic diabetes has no single clinical pattern and is characterized by a variety of manifestations.
+As a rule, a wrong diagnosis of type 2 diabetes is made.
+The pancreatic variant has no single clinical pattern and is characterized by a variety of manifestations.
 Accordingly, its treatment methods range from diet and lifestyle correction, the use of antidiabetic medications in the form of pills, and up to all forms of insulin administration.
 Therefore, it is important to determine the causes of the specific symptoms when a glucose metabolism disorder is suspected, and to exclude an endocrine organ disease as their cause.
+Therefore, when a glucose metabolism disorder is suspected, it is important to establish why the characteristic symptoms occur and to rule out endocrine organ disease as their basis.

 Diabetes associated with pancreatic dysfunction has a significantly less favorable course than classical type 2 diabetes.
 It has been proven that its feature in comparison with type 2 is a significantly higher risk of complications affecting the vascular and nervous systems, kidneys, and eyes.
-Patients with this disorder have a 1.74 times higher risk of death than those with other types of the disease.
+Patients with this kind of diabetes have a 1.74 times higher risk of death than those with other types of the disease.

 That is why it is so important to diagnose this condition correctly and, subsequently, to administer the appropriate treatment scheme.